sakura-ryoko/adv-key-manager/README.md

 Advanced Keybind Manager

 ###
-Use this addon to make MaLiLib keybinds to show incompatabilities with Vanilla Keybinds, and also edit the Vanilla keybinds if they conflict.
+Use this addon to make MaLiLib keybinds to show incompatibilities with Vanilla Keybinds, and also edit the Vanilla keybinds if they conflict.